Using the featured image setting to your advantage

 Note: the page/post needs to be public for this to work.

 The results will show the details of the page as it will be shown on Facebook, including the available image.
-If it’s an old image, click the Scrape Again button that’s a few lines below the URL that you pasted in.
+If it’s an old image, click the Scrape Again button.
+You’ll find it a few lines below the URL that you pasted in.

 Once the debugger tool runs again, you’ll see your new Featured Image in the preview graphic.
 And that’s your cue that anytime you or anyone else shares the link on social media, the right graphic will show.